Why Your Phone Keeps Dropping Calls and How to Fix It

 Why does my phone keep dropping calls?

-- Distance from the nearest cell tower
+Distance from the nearest cell tower

 Local terrain like hills, mountains, ridges, bluffs, and similar terrain will block cell signals.
 Any situation in which there is higher ground between your phone and the cell tower can cause signal issues.

-- Man-made obstructions to mobile reception
+Man-made obstructions

 If your cell phone drops a call in your house, the building itself could be blocking your cell reception.
 RF waves don’t easily penetrate the brick, metal siding, concrete, steel, coated glass and other materials that form the exterior of most modern buildings.